danielelisi/mri-python-processing/README.md

 ### Prerequisites
 * Python 3.6
-* For Windows: Gitbash or WSL
+* (Window) Use Gitbash or WSL when running terminal commands
-   * run the commands using these shells

 ### Steps